 Columbia Street Waterfront District

 Columbia Street Waterfront District is one of Brooklyn’s smallest neighborhoods.
-It was formed in 1957 when the newly-built Brooklyn-Queens Expressway effectively cut off Columbia Street from Carroll Gardens and Cobble Hill.
+It was formed in 1957 when the newly-built Brooklyn-Queens Expressway effectively separated Columbia Street from Carroll Gardens and Cobble Hill.

 The neighborhood is bounded by Atlantic Avenue to the north; the Gowanus Expressway/Hugh L. Carey tunnel to the south; the Brooklyn-Queens Expressway to the east; and the East River to the west.
-Buyers in the district are buyers who might be looking at at homes in neighboring Carroll Gardens, Cobble Hill, and Brooklyn Heights.
-Because the neighborhood is so small, it is sometimes considered part of these other neighborhoods.
+Those looking at homes in the district are most likely looking at homes in Carroll Gardens, Cobble Hill, and Brooklyn Heights too.
+Because the neighborhood is so small, it is sometimes considered an extension of these other neighborhoods.